Home

 Exercising regularly increases your insulin sensitivity!
 That’s because walking or other exercise causes the muscles to use glucose efficiently by making the cells more receptive to insulin!
 It even boosts the number of insulin receptors and helps you to control your blood sugar.
 After you have used the glucose in the liver and the blood then the body turns to the fatty acids in the storage sites which means you are releasing fat.

 Exercise also increases the happy hormones by making the brain produce the feel good chemicals that boost your mood, relieve, stress and give you a mental lift.
 It really doesn’t matter what you do as long as you do it at least 5 times a week.
 If you are obese consult your doctor about any new exercise you decide to try.
-You must spend at least 30 minutes 5 times a week doing vigorous exercise.
-Walking is ideal but it must be brisk, vigorous walking.

 II.
 ADD CINNAMON